InnerSourceCommons/InnerSourcePatterns/meta/pattern-template.md

 ## Author(s) (optional)

-Often, this is yourself;
+Often, this is yourself.
-If you need to, find someone in the InnerSource Commons to be the nominal author (As Told To);
+If you need to, find someone in the InnerSource Commons to be the nominal author (As Told To).
-Could also be no-one if you do not want to take on authorship (common with a donut looking for a solution)
+Could also be no-one if you do not want to take on authorship (common with a donut looking for a solution).

 ## Acknowledgements (optional)